WHO WE ARE

-AEI hold your data and we will not sell, share, or otherwise transfer your personal data to any other third parties other than those indicated in this Privacy Notice without your prior consent to do so.
+AEI hold your data and we will not sell, share, or otherwise transfer your data to any other third parties other than those indicated in this Privacy Notice without your prior consent to do so.

-In the course of our activities and for the same purposes as those listed in this Privacy Notice, your personal data can be accessed by or transferred to the following categories of recipients on a need to know basis to achieve such purposes:
+In the course of our activities and for the same purposes as those listed in this Privacy Notice, your data can be accessed by or transferred to the following categories of recipients on a need to know basis to achieve such purposes:

 - our personnel (mainly financial and HR and sometimes other departments within AEI Systems Ltd);